httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 `Want-Content-Digest` fields allows endpoints to express interest in `Digest` and `Content-Digest` respectively, and preference of algorithms in either.

-Digest fields calculations are tied to the `Content-Encoding` and `Content-Type` header fields.
+Digest field calculations are tied to the `Content-Encoding` and `Content-Type` header fields.
 Therefore, a given resource may have multiple different checksum values when transferred with HTTP.
 To allow both parties to exchange a simple checksum with no content codings (see Section 8.4.1